steveh565/scca-aws-terraform/modules/f5SraWebPortal/README.md

 ### Files (templates and RPM packages)

-- profile_ZT_SRA_ZeroTrustSecureRemoteAccess.conf.tar      (some objects are defined with hardcoded IP addresses)
+- profile_SRA_ZeroTrustSecureRemoteAccess.conf.tar      (some objects are defined with hardcoded IP addresses)
-- policy_ZT_SRA_ZeroTrustSecureRemoteAccessPRP.conf.tar.gz    (URL branching rules are defined with harcoded IP addresses)
+- policy_SRA_ZeroTrustSecureRemoteAccessPRP.conf.tar.gz    (URL branching rules are defined with harcoded IP addresses)
 - BIG-IP-ILX-WebSSH2-0.2.8.tgz  (this one is required until we figure out how to leverage the licensed PUA feature)
-- bigip_zt_sra.tpl.json  (AS3 template to deploy the virtual server for the webtop with SSLVPN and RDPG services, and also the WebSSH virtual server on port 4439)
+- bigip_sra.tpl.json  (AS3 template to deploy the virtual server for the webtop with SSLVPN and RDPG services, and also the WebSSH virtual server on port 4439)